kstenerud/nixos-beginners-handbook/installing-flakes.md

 Build a flake
 -------------

-A flake package is based around the `flake.nix` file, which will behave similarly to the old `configuration.nix` file.
+A flake package is based around the `flake.nix` file, which looks similar to the old `configuration.nix` file.
 We'll create a basic flake that has SSH enabled and an admin user (because logging in as root all the time is dangerous).

 We'll be putting the flake directly in the usual `/etc/nixos` dir (basically, `flake.nix` will replace `configuration.nix`).
-The cool thing is that if you already have a flake set up in a repository for your machine, you could just boot the installer image, git clone your flake repo into `/mnt/etc/nixos`, and run `nixos-install`.
+If you already have a flake set up in a repository for your machine, you could just boot the installer image, git clone your flake repo into `/mnt/etc/nixos`, and then run `nixos-install --no-root-passwd --flake /mnt/etc/nixos/#system`.

 ### Generate hardware-configuration.nix

-We need a valid `hardware-configuration.nix`, so we'll generate one using `nixos-generate-config` and then throw out the `configuration.nix` file.
+We need a valid `hardware-configuration.nix`, so we'll generate a configuration using `nixos-generate-config` and then delete the `configuration.nix` file.

 ```text
 nixos-generate-config --root /mnt
 rm /mnt/etc/nixos/configuration.nix
 ```

+Now the only file in `/mnt/etc/nixos` is `hardware-configuration.nix`

 ### Generate a password hash for the admin user